Constitution and Bylaws of the

 - The Civil Justice Committee, which shall recommend resolutions to the Executive Committee and the National Board, pertaining to the civil justice system, when needed or appropriate.

-- The Long Range Planning and Policies Committee, which shall be concerned with looking to the future and setting goals and purposes for 5, 10 and 15 years.
+- The Long Range Planning Committee, which shall be concerned with looking to the future of ABOTA and setting goals and purposes for 5, 10 and 15 years.

 - The Professionalism, Ethics and Civility Committee, which will be responsible for elevating the standards of integrity, honor, ethics, civility and courtesy in the legal profession.
 The committee shall cultivate a spirit of camaraderie and fellowship among ABOTA members and work to encourage and advance members of ABOTA professionally.

-- No person shall serve as Chair or Co-Chair of any standing committee for more than three (3) consecutive terms.
-This provision shall become effective at the first National Board Meeting of 2015.
+- No person shall serve as Chair or Co-Chair of any standing committee for more than three (3) consecutive annual terms except as prescribed above for the one five (5) year term Past President member of the Financial Accountability and Responsibility Committee.

 Section 2.
 Special Committees.
 The President shall be empowered to appoint special committees, in addition to the Standing Committees hereinabove described, composed of National Board members and general members of the Association who would enhance the work of the committee.